caltechlibrary/mkpage/docs/titleline/index.md

 ## DESCRIPTION

-titleline extracts the first title line from a Markdown file or from the front metter if present.
+titleline extracts the first title line from a Markdown file.
 By default it reads from standard in and writes to standard out but can read/write to specific files using an option.

 ## OPTIONS